khadonnn/pern-store/README.md

 Server: Node, Express, PostgreSQL from Neon serverless

 <h3 align="left">Description :</h3>
-- 👨‍💻 This is : This is a basic project with features related to CRUD, RESTful API, and PostgreSQL.
+- 😎 This is a basic project with features related to CRUD, RESTful API, and PostgreSQL.
 - 🤗 "You can add, edit, delete, and update your products as you want.
 They can be reset when you click the seed_refresh button."
 <p align="left">
 </p>